Skip to main content

 e.
 Fees

 If paying by mail, please make your check or money order payable to the State of Michigan.
 Mail it to: Michigan Tax Tribunal P.O.
-Box 30232 Lansing, Michigan 48909 For security reasons, please do not send cash through the mail.
+Box 30232, Lansing, Michigan 48909, send by other carriers to 2407 N Grand River Ave, Lansing MI 48906, or hand delivered to the Tribunal at 611 W. Ottawa St, Lansing, MI 48933.

 Please do not send payment for your taxes to the Tribunal.
 Only the fees for the Tribunal hearings are due at the Tax Tribunal.
 Any taxes due should be sent to the address provided with your tax bill.

-If you are making payments in response to NNA's, Motions for Reconsideration and Default Cures cannot be e-filed and need to me mailed in the address listed above, or they can drop a check or money order off at our physical address.
+If you are making a payment in response to an NNA, Motion for Reconsideration, or default cure, payments cannot be e-filed and must be mailed to the address listed above, or alternatively a check or money order may be hand delivered to our physical address.

-Is there any way to have the fees waived?
+Is there any way to have Tax Tribunal fees waived?

-Although the Tribunal does not typically waive required filing fees, you can request a waiver in writing by indicating the reasons for your request to waive the fees.
+Although the Tribunal does not typically waive required filing fees, you can request a waiver by completing a Fee Waiver Request Form, indicating the reasons for your request to waive the fees.

 What are the Tribunal's fees for filing a petition or a motion in Small Claims?